Kontsevich spaces of rational curves on Fano hypersurfaces: Previous work on Rational Curves

 The idea of the proof in Harris-Roth-Starr \cite{HRS} is to prove Conjecture \ref{flatConj} for $e=1$, then to show that every rational curve through a given point specializes to a reducible curve.
 By flatness of the evaluation morphism, the result follows by induction.
 Beheshti-Kumar \cite{BeheshtiKumar} get a stronger result by proving flatness of the evaluation morphism for $e=2$ and then using the Harris-Roth-Starr result.
-The key to Harris-Roth-Starr's approach is a version of Bend-and-Break which allows them to show that there are so many curves in the fibers of the evaluation morphism $\ev : \MM_{0,1}(X,e) \to X$ that every curve must specialize to a reducible curve.
+The key to Harris-Roth-Starr's approach is a version of Bend-and-Break which allows them to show that when there are enough curves in the fibers of the evaluation morphism $\ev : \overline{\MM}_{0,1}(X,e) \to X$, every curve must specialize to a reducible curve.
 The reason that their bound applies only for small $d$ is because when $d$ gets larger, there are not enough curves to ensure that every component of a fiber of $\ev$ contains reducible curves.

 Our approach builds on Harris-Roth-Starr's by borrowing curves from nearby hypersurfaces to ensure that there are enough curves to apply Bend-and-Break.
 We do this by bounding the codimension of the space of hypersurfaces for which the statement of Conjecture \ref{expDim} does not hold.
-Crucial to our analysis are the notions of a \emph{$e$-level} and \emph{$e$-layered} hypersurfaces, that is, hypersurfaces that have close to the right dimensions of degree-at-most-$e$ rational curves through any given point and hypersurfaces whose rational curves all specialize to reducible curves.
+Crucial to our analysis are the notions of \emph{$e$-level} and \emph{$e$-layered} hypersurfaces, that is, hypersurfaces that have close to the right dimensions of degree-at-most-$e$ rational curves through any given point and hypersurfaces whose rational curves all specialize to reducible curves.
 Our proof proceeds by inductively bounding the codimension of the space of hypersurfaces that are not $e$-layered.

-Our paper is organized as follows.
+The rest of this document is organized as follows.
 First we state and prove the version of Bend-and-Break that we will use.
-Then we sketch how the version of Bend-and-Break can be used to prove Harris-Roth-Starr.
+Then we sketch how the version of Bend-and-Break can be used to prove the $d \leq \frac{n+1}{2}$ result of Harris-Roth-Starr.
 Next, we introduce the concepts of $e$-levelness and $e$-layeredness and prove some important properties of them.
-Then we prove our main theorem using these notions.
+Then we prove Theorem \ref{firstTheoremStatement} using these notions.